twang35/TapThat/README.md

 TapThat allows each user to connect with a friend and communicate via a live sketch session.

-The app is compiled on PhoneGap and the database runs Node.js with Socket.IO sending and receiving real-time data.
+The app is compiled on PhoneGap and the server runs Node.js with Socket.IO sending and receiving real-time data.

 Demos
 -----